Our free membership, business.com+, takes the pain out of choosing new business services.

 The Institute of Management Accountants (IMA) is the membership organization behind the CMA certification, which is aimed at management accountants and financial professionals.

 Regarding what differentiates a CMA from other accounting-related professionals, the IMA explains that CMAs understand the “why” behind numbers, not just the “what.”
-That means a CMA’s role may involve analyzing and reporting monthly financials, forecasts and the annual budget as well as providing strategic planning input.
+That means a CMA’s role may involve analyzing and reporting on monthly financials, forecasts, and the annual budget, as well as providing strategic planning input.

 A CMA certification can be lucrative.
-IMA’s Global Salary Survey reports that the median total compensation for CMAs is 58 percent higher than it is for those without the designation.
+IMA’s Global Salary Survey reports that the median total compensation for CMAs is 58 percent higher than that of those without the designation.
 The study found that the overall median base salary in 2021 was $110,000, with an overall median total compensation of $124,000.

 Globally, the average salary for CMAs in 2023 was about $14,853 higher than the average salary of non-CMA holders.
 IMA’s 2023 Global Salary Survey shows that 62 percent of CMAs credit their salary increases to their CMA certification.